When it comes to photographing a formal portrait, there are 3 things every photographer has to bear in mind.

 Candid photography is my personal favorite!
 This is because candid images are able to capture the personality of my subject.

 Criteria of a candid photographer; fast, able to take pictures without being noticed, and knows how to make use of the light available.

-Silent mode is a very useful tool to candid photography.
+Silent mode is a very useful tool for candid photography.
 It functions to reduce camera noise to help you get unnoticed while shooting.
 A number of EOS digital SLRs such as the EOS 40D/ 50D, and the EOS 5D Mark 11 with Live View Mode comes with the Silent Shoot Mode.
 The EOS-1D/s Mark 11 also has a silent mode.

 Medium or long telephoto lenses allow you to take excellent pictures from a distance.
-Wide lenses will be good as they can capture actions of a larger group of people in one go.
+Wide lenses will be good as they can capture the actions of a larger group of people in one go.
 Nevertheless, avoid ultra-wide lenses whenever possible.

 Do not use a flash.
 Instead, raise ISO to 800 or 1600 via the amount of indoor light available.
 The pictures you take will appear more natural, provided you do not forget to keep your camera’s setting in Auto White Balance of white balance to tungsten.
 As a photographer, you should know deeply the difference between portrait vs landscape photography.
 This way, you can shoot freely without being noticed.